 Interest rate risk exists where assets and liabilities have interest rates set under different bases and/or which reset at different times.
 The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
-During the year, this was achieved through the inclusion of a Libor shortfall amount in the Financial Guarantee that matched the interest rate and reset date of the Notes.
+This is achieved through the inclusion of a Libor shortfall amount in the Financial Guarantee that matches the interest rate and reset date of the Notes.
 The terms of the Financial Guarantee ensure that the amounts received from the Beneficiary are sufficient to enable the Company to meet its obligations in the priority of payments, including payments to Noteholders which are based on a variable interest rate.